rgbk21/SeedEffectors/README.md

 The graphs that we have used, along with labels file can be found in "graphs" folder of the code.
 If you want to use another graph file then place the file in graphs folder before running the program.

 ## Results
-Results file get created for every execution and can be found in results folder (if budget, graph name, nodeRemove are same then the file in results folder will get appended instead of generating new file).
-Log file will also get created and can be found in ResultsData folder
+Results file will get created after every execution and can be found in results folder (if budget, graph name, nodeRemove are same then the program will append the exsisting file instead of generating new file).
+Log file will also get created and can be found in ResultsData folder.